douglasanro/dotfiles/README.md

 ## Reminders

-- Check you have `XCode` or `dev tools`.
+- Check if you have `XCode` or `dev tools`.
 It can be downloaded from the app store.

 ## Before starting